 The story of DOOM focuses on the Doom Marine being awoken from a state of stasis that the demons kept him in and fighting off the demons that are coming to Mars once again.
 The story later delves into how the demons perceived the Doom Marine as an unstoppable killing machine and also discusses the original knights that fought off the hell spawns.

 DOOM is one of the pinnacles of arcade shorters, from weapon design, enemies, and level layout.
 The game’s ability to give the player freedom in how they play and fight is something that many games can look at for inspiration.
 Just around the corner is the sequel, DOOM Eternal, which continues the story and is working to give gamers even more ways to kill demons.
 Whether someone likes story or just gameplay mechanics, the series has something to offer for all.

 Thanks to the staff of OnlySP, I am inviting you to come on a journey through our 50 favourite games.
-The game this week is another Telltale series (The Walking Dead is at #19) that continued to push the envelope for adventure games.
+This week’s game is a classic—a founding title in a genre loved by many to this day.

 Castlevania: Symphony of the Night is truly a special game.
 Few titles within the industry can be labeled as a work of art, and Konami’s Castlevania: Symphony of the Night is, without a doubt, one of them.
 Being born of an ideology that a new direction could be what was best for the series after three iterations of the same style, Symphony of the Night took a leap of faith for the franchise, and looking back on its success, players will have no question that the leap paid off.

 Castlevania: Symphony of the Night takes place five years after the events of Castlevania: Rondo of Blood, where Richter Belmont traversed Castle Dracula to take down the main man himself and once again reset the Castle’s reappearance cycle .